Muniraj8055/Covid19-tracker/README.md

 # Covid19-tracker
-It contains code for covid19 tracker
+It gives every details of covid-19 cases